Proof Normalisation in a Logic Identifying Isomorphic Propositions: Introduction

+In \OC, the non-determinism comes from the interaction of two operators, $\times$ and $\pi$.
+This is similar to quantum computing where the non-determinism comes from the interaction of two operators, the fist allowing to build a superposition, that is a linear combination, of two terms $\alpha.\ve r+\beta.\ve t$, and the measurement operator $\pi$.
+In addition, in such calculi, the distributivity rule $(\ve r+\ve s)\ve t\eq\ve r\ve t+\ve s\ve t$ is seen as the point-wise definition of the sum of two functions.

-The calculus developed in this paper is also related to the algebraic calculi~\cite{ArrighiDiazcaroLMCS12,ArrighiDiazcaroValironDCM11}, some of which have been designed to express quantum algorithms.
-In this case, the pair $\ve s + \ve t$ is not interpreted as a non-deterministic choice but as a superposition of two processes running $\ve s$ and $\ve t$.
-In this case the projection $\pi$ is the projection related to the projective measurement, that is the only non deterministic operation.
-In such calculi, the distributivity rule $(\ve r+\ve s)\ve t\eq\ve r\ve t+\ve s\ve t$ is seen as the pointwise definition of the sum of two functions.
+More generally, the calculus developed in this paper is also related to the algebraic calculi~\cite{ArrighiDiazcaroLMCS12,ArrighiDiazcaroValironIC17,ArrighiDowekRTA08, ArrighiDowekLMCS17,VauxMSCS09,DiazcaroPetitWoLLIC12,DiazcaroDowekTPNC17}, some of which have been designed to express quantum algorithms.
+There is a clear link between the pair constructor $\times$ and the projection $\pi$, with the superposition constructor $+$ and the measurement $\pi$ on these calculi.
+In these cases, the pair $\ve s + \ve t$ is not interpreted as a non-deterministic choice, but as a superposition of two processes running $\ve s$ and $\ve t$, and the operator $\pi$ is the projection related to the measurement, which is the only non-deterministic operator.

-The main difficulty in the normalisation proof seems to be related to the fact that our equivalence relation is ``confusing'', that is, it equates types with different main connectives such as the isomorphism \eqref{iso:distrib}.
-In~\cite{DowekWernerJSL98}, for instance, only the case of ``non confusing'' equivalence relations is considered: if two non atomic types are equivalent, they have the same head symbol and their arguments are equivalent.
-It is clear however that this restriction needs to be dropped if we want to identify, for instance, $A\Rightarrow(B\wedge C)$ and $(A\Rightarrow B)\wedge(A\Rightarrow C)$.

-Summarising, this paper is the result of three motivations relatively independent: to formalise non-deterministic calculi, to integrate the type isomorphisms to the language, and to understand how much we can extend the deduction modulo techniques.